Shivam010/golang-plugin-error/Readme.md

 This is an error-reporting repository, which aims at helping to re-create the error.

 ### Error: changing the same plugin file and building it, does not change .so file
-On Changing the plugin code and re-compiling it, the new changes does not add up on opening the newly generated `.so file`.
+On changing the plugin code and re-compiling it, the new changes do not add up on opening the newly generated `.so file`.

 Follow the code in [main.go](./main.go) or run the docker [image](./Dockerfile)